mateuszdorobek/python3.info/dragon/adr-damage-take.rst

 Problem
 -------
+* Make 10 points damage to the dragon
+* Make 5 points damage to the dragon
+* Make 3 points damage to the dragon
+* Make 2 points damage to the dragon
+* Make 15 points damage to the dragon
+* Make 25 points damage to the dragon
-* Make DMG points damage to the dragon
+* Make 75 points damage to the dragon

 Option 1
 --------